CBEP-SoCB/Shellfish_Bacteria_sum/Analysis/frequency-analysis.md

 ### Rainfall Model

-Again, we artificially reduce the number of degrees of freedom associated with each smoother to make them less wiggly.
+We reduce the number of degrees of freedom associated with each smoother to make them less wiggly.

+This model runs in a couple of minutes.

 ``` r
 system.time(